Skip to content

 1 of 2

-Quanti tools don’t “fix” you, and they don’t force recovery.
-They support nervous system regulation by creating the right conditions for the body to settle — when used with intention and consistency.
+Quanti tools are designed to support recovery physiology, not override it.
+They support nervous system regulation by creating the right conditions for the body to settle when used with intention and consistency.

 • Right time: match the input to the moment (daytime downshift, evening wind-down, post-load recovery)